NiklasTiede/Spasco/README.md

 [comment]: <> (![total lines]&#40;https://img.shields.io/&#41; # https://shields.io/category/size)

 <p align="justify">
-  This tiny command line tool lets you replace whitespaces occurring in file or directory names by underscores.
-Whitespaces are a reserved keyword on the terminal to separate arguments and thus their usage when naming files/dirs can be problematic.
+  Spasco is a glorified replace function: it lets you remove or replace characters occurring in file or directory names.
+By default it replaces whitespaces by underscores but you can easily customize the characters you want to remove/replace.
 </p>

 <h1 id="example" ><img src="docs/example.png" width="34px"#> Example</h1>